 They’re irrelevant.

-Always ensure that your email offers at least one thing that’s relevant or valuable.
-Not only does that take you from “spam” to “cold email” — but it greatly improves your chances of a response.
+Always ensure that your email offers at least one relevant or valuable item.
+Not only does that transform your email from “spam” to “cold email,” but it also greatly improves your chances of a response.

 Know how to write a great intro?